-Modeling and managing schizophreniaSeptember 18th, 2013 in Psychology & Psychiatry /
+Modeling and managing schizophreniaSeptember 18, 2013 in Medicine & Health / Psychology & Psychiatry

 Schizophrenia is a potentially debilitating mental illness affecting a person's thought processes, perception, language and sense of oneself.
 Globally, 7 out of every 1000 are affected, accounting for 24 million patients.
 Significant risk factors for the illness in males is serious problems during birth or fetal hypoxia while increased cerebral ventricular size in both infancy and adulthood due to embryological defects can underlie the condition in other patients.
 However, it is a multifaceted illness that occurs through a combination of biological factors as well as socioeconomic conditions, such as severely traumatic experiences in childhood.

 Writing in the International Journal of Advanced Intelligence Paradigms, Subhagata Chattopadhyay of the Camellia Institute of Engineering in Madhyamgram Kolkata, West Bengal, India , and Farhad Daneshgar of IKI-SEA, Bangkok University, Thailand, explain how they have applied and validated a collaborative management approach and an associated analytical tool called the Awareness Information Net (AIN) model to assist in maintaining awareness capabilities among the various people involved in the management of patients with schizophrenia.